 Exercice 1 : Complétez avec la bonne particule

-Choisissez la particule correcte : up / out / off / on / over / back
+Choisissez la particule correcte parmi : up / out / off / on / over / back

-- Let's go _____ the main points before we finish. (over)
+- Let's go _____ the report before we finish. → over

-- She set _____ her own business at the age of 30. (up)
+- She set _____ her own business at 30. → up

 - Please turn off the projector. → Please turn it off.